-Long-term use of oral contraceptives (OCs, birth control pills) may increase the risk for cervical cancer.
-Women who take birth control pills for more than 5 - 10 years appear to have a much higher risk HPV infection (up to four times higher) than those who do not use OCs.
-(Women taking OCs for fewer than 5 years do not have a significantly higher risk.)
+Long-term use of oral contraceptives (OCs and birth control pills) may increase the risk for cervical cancer.
+Women who take birth control pills for more than 5 to 10 years appear to have a higher risk for HPV infection than those who do not use OCs.
+Women taking OCs for fewer than 5 years do not have a significantly higher risk.

 The reasons for this risk from OC use are not entirely clear.
 Some research suggests that the hormones in OCs might help the virus enter the genetic material of cervical cells.
-Another possible reason is that women who use OCs may be less likely to use condoms.
-Latex condoms can help reduce the risk of HPV transmission and other STDs.
+Another possible reason is that women who use OCs may be less likely to use barrier methods, such as condoms.
+Latex condoms can help reduce, although not eliminate, the risk of HPV transmission and other sexually transmitted infections (STIs).